FrostyTrailMate/FrostyTrailMate.github.io/README.md

 The purpose of this project is to utilize Sentinel-1 SAR data to detect snow coverage on the ground in popular hiking areas.
-The project was built and tested using Yosemite National Park in California in the United States.
+The project was built and tested using Yosemite National Park in California in the United States, but it is usable worldwide.

 Project Overview (in the order of operation)
 1. Run all scripts (__main__.py)